 WiFi waves from laptops and cell phones damages sperm

-The study, which was published in Fertility and Sterility Journal in 2012, showed that the electromagnetic waves emitted from WiFi devices act as free-radicals that cause oxidative stress to the sperm cells, causing issues with mobility, damage to the DNA inside the sperm cells, and even cell death (7)
+The study, which was published in Fertility and Sterility Journal in 2012, showed that the electromagnetic waves emitted from WiFi devices act as free-radicals which cause oxidative stress to sperm cells, causing issues with mobility, damage to the DNA inside the sperm cells, and even cell death (7)